brent-lemmon/MemorEasy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Edit EXIF data for JPGs and MP4 files.
-- [ ] Edit EXIF data for JPGs or MP4s that are downloaded in a ZIP file.
+- [ ] Implement SQLite DB to track files that have been downloaded for fault-protection
-- [ ] Remove ZIP files and combine their PNG layers with the parent PNG or MP4.
-Add relevant EXIF data when needed.
-- [ ] Provide a GUI interface for ease of use by non-power users.
+- [ ] Write unit tests
+- [ ] Implement better error handling and exception raising
-- [ ] Develop a package/executable for ease of portability to non-power users.
+- [ ] General refactoring of code, bug fixes when found

 See the [open issues](https://github.com/bransoned/MemorEasy/issues) for a full list of proposed features (and known issues).